 Let's consider this simple example:

-Which result would you rather click on, #1 or #4?
+Which SERP result would you rather click on, #1 or #4?
 The 4th listing has all the prerequisites for getting more clicks than the first.
 The snippet includes an image, cooking time, social proof (aka Rating and Votes), and a call to action — what's not to love?
 And even though there's no way to find which of the listings get more clicks, I bet the 2nd and 4th are doing much better than the 1st and 3rd respectively.

 So, yeah: your Google snippet plays a massive role in how many people click on it; and the clicks, in their turn, affect your actual rankings.
-If the latter has a positive impact and your rankings grow, that will once again have a positive impact on your CTR.
+If the latter has a positive impact and your rankings grow, that will once again have a positive impact on your organic CTR.

 Now, let's dig deeper and see how you can improve your Google listing and get searchers to click on your results.

-In Google Search Console, look for the listings whose CTR is below these averages — these are great opportunities to start the CTR optimization process.
+In Google Search Console, look for the listings whose organic CTR is below these averages — these are great opportunities to start the CTR optimization process.

-Your title is perhaps the most important component for CTR.
-But it can also be the trickiest element to optimize, as your title should not only be appealing to humans, but also optimized for the search engine; that's why it's important to work on your title tags with caution, keeping SEO in mind.
-Here are some helpful tips for optimizing the title.
+Your title is perhaps the most important component for SEO CTR.
+But it can also be the trickiest element to optimize, as your title should not only be appealing to humans but also optimized for the search engine.
+Recently SEOs have been alarmed by the algorithm update.
+With this update, Google replaced titles with H1 and brand names where suitable.